Dead in My Arms: Background

 The original distributed versions of the album sold on iTunes and copies at the band's concerts had the song "These Thoughts Become Cages" missing due to a marketing idea from This City Is Burning Records who placed the song only on the store bought versions of the album.

 The same version that includes the "These Thoughts Become Cages" track, also features enhanced content on the disc and includes the controversial music video for "Lie to My Face" along with other extras.

+In celebration for the 15th anniversary of the album, the band would re-recorded "Lie To My Face" with Adam Warren from Oceano and release it on July 12, 2022.